Dani Wadada Nabudere

-Biography

-Early life
+Early life and education

-Dani Wadada Nabudere was born on 15December 1932, in Budadiri, Uganda, into a family of Bumayamba village, Buyobo.
+Dani Wadada Nabudere was born on 15 December 1932, in Budadiri, Uganda, into a family of Bumayamba village, Buyobo.

 Nabudere attended school in Bugisu and then graduated from Aggrey Memorial College, Bunamwaya.
 He became a postal clerk for several years, before applying to study law in the United Kingdom.
 In the early 1960s he traveled to England to study law, and received a Bachelor of Laws Degree in 1963, and was admitted as a Barrister at Law, at Lincoln's Inn, London.